 About Taumadhi Square

 Taumadhi Square is located next to Bhaktapur Durbar Square.
-It's the second most visited square in Bhaktapur after Durbar Square.
-Taumadhi Square is often referred to as Taumadhi Tole which is because "tole" means "market street area" in Nepali.
-It is also very close to Pottery Square which can be visited on the way here from Durbar Square.
+It is the second most visited square in Bhaktapur after Durbar Square.
+Taumadhi Square is often referred to as Taumadhi Tole because "tole" means "market street area" in Nepali.
+It is also very close to Pottery Square, which can be visited on the way here from Durbar Square.

 Taumadhi Square in Bhaktapur